 Besides being very tasty and making dishes unique, these delights of nature have numerous beneficial properties and are a staple of Kefalonian’s food culture.

 Oregano (rígani), is an essential ingredient of Kefalonian recipes and is used to flavor tomato sauces, pies, olives, meats, fish, cheese, egg dishes, salads, and cheeses.
-Oregano can be easily confused with its close relative, marjoram (that on the island is called sampsýcho) which tastes a bit sweeter than oregano when added to food.
+Oregano can be easily confused with its close relative, marjoram (that on the island is called sampsýcho) and is the main ingredient for the famous meat pie.